rh-ei-stp/amq-multicluster-ref-arch/README.md

 Apply the broker-console-route template, for `datacenter-a` and `datacenter-b`

-`oc process -f broker-console-route.yml NAMESPACE=datacenter-a -o yaml | oc apply -f -`
+`oc process -f broker-console-route.yml NAMESPACE=datacenter-a -o yaml | oc apply -n datacenter-a -f -`

 Find the IP of your cluster's router.
-You can curl an existing route, for example `dig +short <some existing route>`
+You can query an existing route, for example `dig +short <some existing route>`

 Add the following entries to `/etc/hosts`